The device doesn't seem to charge

 If a forced restart procedure doesn't succeed, you should try the 2-minute restart procedure.

-To force a 2-minute restart
+To force a two-minute restart

 - Release the keys.
 The device turns off automatically.